Become a Mentor

 The specific ways that a mentor helps will depend on the unique needs of each of our clients and the skills that the mentor brings.

-If you are interested in becoming a mentor or guest speaker, please contact Ash Moosavi, Employment Services Case Manager at 250-388-4728 ext.
-140 or AMoosavi@icavictoria.org.
+If you are interested in becoming a mentor or guest speaker, please contact Nathalie Vigeant, Employment Facilitator at 250-388-4728 ext.
+157 or NVigeant@icavictoria.org.

 “This was a rich learning experience for me and certainly one of the most rewarding volunteer experiences I’ve had.”
 Janet, Mentor